MokuaEnock/NxT-learn/README.md

 The NxT learn was implemented to overcome these challenges it seeks to change the avenues of education by implementing the following.

-1. **Project-based** - Learners doing real world projects throughout the course and after the course.
+1. **Project-based** - Learners doing real-world projects throughout the course and after the course.

 2. **Learner-centered** - Learning is student-centered and learners solve challenges within themselves and only have access to the instructor when they face a blocker.
 The instructor only guides the learner through motivation and rewards.